Areas of practice

 Benoît Goemans developed a vast experience in the collection of receivables through arresting ships.
-Belgium hosts several sea ports, such as Antwerp, Europe’s second largest harbor where 15,000 ships call every year, Ghent (Gent) and Zeebruges (Zeebrugge).
+Belgium hosts several sea ports, such as Antwerp, Europe’s second largest harbor where 15,000 ships call every year, Ghent (Gent), Oostende (Ostend) and Zeebruges (Zeebrugge).

-Ship arrest in Belgium allows the arrest of a ship provided the claim to secure is a maritime claim in the meaning of the 1952 Ship Arrest Convention.
-According to constant case law, a creditor can arrest a ship to secure a maritime claim even if the shipowner is not the debtor of the claim, provided the claim is related to the ship to arrest. for a claim in relation to the ship even if the shipowner is not the debtor of the ship.
+Ship arrest in Belgium (in aforementioned ports or on the River Scheldt) allows the arrest of a ship provided the claim to secure is a maritime claim in the meaning of the 1952 Ship Arrest Convention.
+According to constant case law, a creditor can arrest a ship to secure a maritime claim even if the shipowner is not the debtor of the claim, provided the claim is related to the ship to arrest.
 The claim should not necessarily be in relation to the ship, as sister ship arrests are also permitted as provided for in the 1952 Convention.

 If you have an outstanding maritime claim, you may want to read more about the abilities of a recovery in Belgium in our February 2018 bulletin https://gdsadvocaten.be/maritime-claims-collection-ship-arrest/ , or just call +32 231 54 36 or mail to benoit.goemans@GDSadvocaten.be .